-The act of writing a song with the help of nature can really have a positive impact on the depth and intenseness of the lyrical story you'll tell while you're in your creative process, and it shows.
+Writing a song with the help of nature can positively impact the depth and intenseness of the lyrical story you'll tell while you're in your creative process, and it shows.

 On top of the artistic inspiration he received from nature, Bryan chose to craft this song in a way that was very basic in terms of instrumentation, especially in the verses that just feature his voice and the guitar.